Alex-Genovese/floatversion/README.md

 ### Limitations

-The input must resemble [semantic versioning](http://semver.org/) to some extent.
+The input _must resemble_ semantic versioning to _some_ extent.
 The version number must be _dot separated_.
 Integers are ignored.

-Garbage in, Garbage out.
 Some pre-filtering may be required.